meggrooms/Kickstarter_Analysis/README.md

 # Kickstarter_Analysis
-A Viability Analysis of a Kickstarter Campaign
+Viability Analysis of a Kickstarter Campaign

 ## Overview of Louise’s Kickstarter Evaluation